English Plus Course

 Sketchbooks will be provided.

 This course looks at British culture from a historic perspective looking at some aspects of life in the UK.
-The course will begin with an introduction to the school building, which allows us to explore over a hundred years of English social history, and a historic walking tour of the town of Portslade where people have lived since at least 1066.
-The course will then consider some English art, music and literature with a lot of discussion, some creative writing and delivering a short presentation.
+The course includes an introduction to the school building, which allows us to explore over a hundred years of English social history, and a historic walking tour of the town of Portslade where people have lived since at least 1066.
+The course considers various aspects of culture relating to eras throughout history, including the Victorian era and medieval times as well some literature.
+There are opportunities for discussion, creative writing and delivering a short presentation.
 A minimum of intermediate is required for this course.

 Contemporary Culture